 I found this fantastic tutorial on How to Paint Mason Jars from Mason Jar Love.
 It is easy to do.
 Start by cleaning your jars with rubbing alcohol.

 Then wash them in soapy water.
 Make sure they are completely dry before you begin painting.

-Use acrylic paint from the craft store in any color you like.
+Use chalk paint from the craft store in any color you like.
 Paint the first coat and wait at least 15 minutes or until it is totally dry and not tacky to the touch.

 Paint a second coat when your first coat is totally dry.
 Let the 2nd coat dry overnight.